The Chicago Transit Authority on Tuesday unveiled the new fleet design and the brand name of its upcoming, rapid service on Jeffrey Boulevard.

 The "Jeffery Jump" service will begin in November and should shave five to seven minutes off of morning and evening commutes between 103rd Street on the south side to Metra's Ogilvie and Union stations, the agency said.

-The service will operate without a few key elements of what's traditionally known as BRT: traffic signal prioritization throughout, pre-paid boarding and bus stop platforms that are level with the bus floor.
-Those features are coming later, officials said.
+The service is the first of what the CTA and the Regional Transportation Authority are billing as "Bus Rapid Transit" for Chicago.
+While Jeffrey Jump service will travel on dedicated lanes, it will operate without a few key elements of what's traditionally known as BRT: traffic signal prioritization throughout, pre-paid boarding and bus stop platforms that are level with the bus floor.

 Local service on the CTA's Route 15 will continue as normal.
 That, in addition to the Jeffrey Jump service and an increase in the number of shuttle buses, should help south siders get around while a portion of the Red Line's Dan Ryan branches shuts down for five months for reconstruction.